• Skip to primary navigation

 Why three cards?

 And if you have a business, one of those credit cards can also be a business card to help you earn rewards when paying for necessary business expenses.
-Talk about a win-win!
+We’ll cover the Chase Trifecta for business owners later in the article.

 What Credit Cards Can Be Used in a Chase Trifecta?